Five Houses of Chan: Linji school

-The Linji (临济宗 (Lín jì zōng)) was named after Chán master Línjì Yìxuán, who was notable for teaching students in ways that included shouting and striking in an attempt to help students reach enlightenment.
-The Linji school is the predominant Chinese Chán school.
+The Linji (临济宗 (Lín jì zōng)) was named after Chan master Linji Yixuan, who was notable for teaching students in ways that included shouting and striking in an attempt to help students reach enlightenment.
+The Linji school is the predominant Chinese Chan school.

 Caodong school

 The Caodong school was founded by Dongshan Liangjie and his Dharma-heirs in the 9th century.
 Some attribute the name "Cáodòng" as a union of "Dongshan" and "Caoshan" from one of his Dharma-heirs, Caoshan Benji; however, the "Cao" could also have come from Cáoxī (曹溪), the "mountain-name" of Huineng, the Sixth Ancestor of Chan.
 The sect emphasized sitting meditation, and later "silent illumination" techniques.

 In 826 Korean Seon Master Doui, a student of Sixth Ancestor of Chan Huineng, brought Chan/Seon (Korean Zen) to Korea and founded the "Nine Mountain Seon Monasteries" which adopted the name Jogye order.

 In 1227 Dōgen Zenji, a former Tendai student, studied Caodong Buddhism and returned to Japan to establish the Sōtō school.
-The Caodong school is still a respectable Chinese Chán school and is second only to Linji in number of monks and temples.
+The Caodong school is still extant and is second only to Linji in number of monks and temples.